jruby/jruby-rack/README.md

 other Rack applications, a single runtime is created and shared for every request.

+## Servlet Context Init Parameters

+JRuby-Rack can be configured by setting context init parameters in web.xml.

+- `rackup`: Rackup script for configuring how the Rack application is mounted.
+Required for Rack-based applications other than Rails or Merb.
+Can be omitted if a `config.ru` is included in the application root.
+- `jruby.min.runtimes`: For non-threadsafe Rails applications using a runtime pool, specify an integer minimum number of runtimes to hold in the pool.
+- `jruby.max.runtimes`: For non-threadsafe Rails applications, an integer maximum number of runtimes to keep in the pool.
+- `jruby.init.serial`: When using runtime pooling, indicate that the runtime pool should be created serially in the foreground rather than spawning background threads.
+For environments where creating threads is not permitted.
+- `public.root`: Relative path to the location of your application's static assets.
+Defaults to `/`.
+- `gem.path`: Relative path to the bundled gem repository.
+Defaults to `/WEB-INF/gems`.
+- `rails.root`, `merb.root`: Root path to the location of the Rails or Merb application files.
+Defaults to `/WEB-INF`.
+- `rails.env`: Specify the Rails environment to run.
+Defaults to 'production'.
+- `merb.environment`: Specify the merb environment to run.
+Defaults to `production`.

 # Building

 Checkout the JRuby Rack code and cd to that directory.